mattrussi/gitlab-com-runbooks/docs/ci-runners/macos/resources.md

 - Filter for `mac2`.
 - Click _Running Dedicated mac2 Hosts_.

-For Staging, the limits at the time of this writing are `8` machines, while for Production, the limits are `20`.

 ## Elastic container registery

 [console.aws.amazon.com/repositories](https://us-east-1.console.aws.amazon.com/ecr/repositories?region=us-east-1)

 - This is where the images used by [nesting](./architecture.md#nesting) are stored.
 - These are big images, about 50GBs each.
 Pulling that everytime a user requests a VM would take nearly 30 minutes, which is not an acceptable queuing time. _Nesting_ was introduced to solve this problem; by pre-downloading two images (maxmimum disk capacity) in the Parent VM, which then become available for end users to use, and takes just under 15 seconds to pick a new job, and another 15 seconds to re-cycle before it's ready for another job.
-- NOTE: These images live in the Staging environment only, but can be pulled from the Production environment.
+- *NOTE*: These images live in the Staging environment only, but can be pulled from the Production environment.

 ## S3